|This game was never completed and/or given a public release.|

 As a result of this, keep in mind that the developers might have used or deleted some of the content featured here, had the game actually been released.

-Note that the uploader was playing this map under the Steam version of Half-Life.
+Note that the video uploader was playing this map under the Steam version of Half-Life.

 Note that the uploader was using his own custom models in this video while playing this map under the Steam version of Half-Life, for it would look a bit different if loaded under the ported Dreamcast engine (i.e., model stuttering).

-The CD version of Half-Life had images for the loading and console screens.
+Original retail versions of Half-Life had unique images for the loading and console screens.
 These screens seem to be early variants for Blue Shift.
 They're located in CACHED.WAD under the Blue Shift directory.

-Found within BARNEY.WAD of the April 20, 2001 build are a few early textures for the power cell.
+Within Blue Shift's BARNEY.WAD of the April 20, 2001 build are a few early textures meant for the power cell.